Erasmus in Basel

 19 November 2020

-Desiderius Erasmus (1466-1536) spent more than ten years in Basel during four different periods (1514-1516, 1521-1529, 1535-1536).
+Desiderius Erasmus (1466-1536) spent more than ten years in Basel in four periods (1514-1516, 1521-1529, 1535-1536).
 Like many of his contemporaries, the humanist and scholar travelled throughout Europe.

 In short, they spoke the same language, which did not detract from the many (religious, economic, political or dynastic) differences, (belligerent) strifes and disagreements.

 The Swiss Museum for Paper, Writing and Printing (The Basler Papiermühle) in St. Alban in Basel is a cultural heritage from the heydays of this industry.

 His son Hieronymus Froben (1501-1563) took over the printing/publishing business in 1527.
-He was also befriended with Erasmus.

-Erasmus was buried in the (Protestant) Basler cathedral (Münster) in 1536, not far from his last residence in Haus zum Lufft on the Bäumleingasse.
+Erasmus was buried in theBasler cathedral in 1536, not far from his last residence in Haus zum Lufft on the Bäumleingasse.